How Businesses Can Reduce Recruitment Costs from Start to Finish

 Select the right channels for candidate engagement

-Channel selection must be guided by where your target candidates are most active.
+Channel selection must be guided by where the target candidates are most active.

 • LinkedIn remains dominant for technical, leadership, and B2B roles.